 Loans receivable are carried at the principal amount outstanding, plus interest paid-in-kind.
 The loans do not have scheduled principal or interest payments due prior to their maturity date, which is generally 12 years from the date of origination.
 Prepayment of the loans, in whole or in part, is permitted without premium or penalty.
-Loans bear contractual interest at the greater of 14% plus or minus 95% of certain income or losses of the associated Funding Trust or 1-month LIBOR plus 10% compounded monthly.
+Loans bear contractual interest at the greater of 14% or 1-month LIBOR plus 10% compounded daily.
 The primary source of repayment for the loans and related fees is cash flows from the alternative assets collateralizing the loans.
 Interest income on loans is accrued on the principal amount outstanding.